Jherlil/keywin/README.md

 shell.
 If an OpenCL runtime is not present the program now falls back to pure CPU mode, but installing the OpenCL SDK and drivers is recommended for best performance.
+If your system lacks the OpenCL headers entirely you can build without GPU support by running `make OPENCL=0`.

 Please install on your system